Meirshomron/CityDefense/README.md

 The game gets harder as you get better but no worries - you also get more boosters.

 Game development is my passion and this game was created for fun and persenal development.
-I'm a developer and I worked on this game alone so the graphical aspect of the game are basic.
+I'm a developer and I worked on this game alone so the graphical aspects of the game are basic.

 <a href="https://meirshomron.github.io/MakingOfCityDefense.html">Making Of CityDefense Article</a>